curl/everything-curl/http-cookies.md

 because it was once the file format used by browsers and then you could easily tell curl to use the browser's cookies!

-As a convenience, curl also supports the cookie file being a set of HTTP headers that sets cookies.
-It's lesser good format but may be the only thing you have.
+As a convenience, curl also supports a cookie file being a set of HTTP headers that set cookies.
+It's an inferior format but may be the only thing you have.

 Tell curl which file to read the initial cookies from: